linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 In this guide, we'll walk you through how to upgrade Linkerd.

-Before starting, read through the version-specific upgrade notices below, whihc may contain important information you need to be aware of before commencing with the upgrade process:
+Before starting, read through the version-specific upgrade notices below, which may contain important information you need to be aware of before commencing with the upgrade process: